RyanPLehan/HealthCheck/README.md

 2.  *Startup* - Response is based upon probe type
     -  HTTP Probe - HTTP 200 OK if **ALL** health check results are Healthy, else HTTP 503 System Unavailable
     -  TCP Probe - Will not accept connection until **ALL** health checks are Healthy.
-        -  This will not be monitored after a one-time successfull connection.
 3.  *Readiness* - Response is based upon probe type
     -  HTTP Probe - HTTP 200 OK if **ALL** health check results are Healthy, else HTTP 503 System Unavailable
     -  TCP Probe - Will not accept connection until **ALL** health checks are Healthy.
-        -  This will not be monitored after a one-time successfull connection.
 4.  *Liveness* - Response is based upon probe type
     -  HTTP Probe - HTTP 200 OK if **ALL** health check results are Healthy, else HTTP 503 System Unavailable
     -  TCP Probe - Will not accept connection until **ALL** health checks are Healthy.
-        -  This will continuously be monitored.

 ## HTTP Probes